-As of January 31, 2023, we had a total of 454 full-time employees, all of whom are located in the U.S. and Canada.
+As of January 31, 2024, we had a total of 1221 employees and contractors, located primarily in the United States, Philippines and Canada.
 None of our employees is represented by a labor union or subject to a collective bargaining agreement.
-Additionally, we utilize third party contractors and temporary personnel to supplement our workforce.